Bacterial vaginosis: a common but little-known condition afflicting women

 “It's very clear to researchers in the field that well-conducted studies treating both the woman with BV at the same time as her sexual partner are needed,” she said.

 Professor Bradshaw’s group has received funding to conduct male partner treatment studies at the Melbourne Sexual Health Centre.
-Information about participating in the study is available here.
+The 'Step Up' study aims to examine the impact of treating both partners for BV .
+Find out information about participating in the Step Up study.